To: Any and All High School Teachers Interested in Enhancing Global Education

 - If assigned a case before the ICC, at least two students must represent one country acting as either the Defense or Prosecution – Example: Russia v. the United States of America – 2 students will act as attorneys for Russia and 2 students will act as attorneys for the United States of America.

-- Every delegation may be represented in the General Assembly on ICC, UNHCR, UNODC, ITO, and the Security Council.
+- Every delegation may be represented in the General Assembly.
 States that hold a SECURITY COUNCIL seat MUST fill the SECURITY COUNCIL SEAT.

 - Every delegate within a team or representing a nation-state or an NGO has the responsibility for representing “their” nation-state, NGO or World Bank in the committees and in the General Assembly and must participate in the preparation of the particular topic focus addressed in their sessions.